What Does it Mean to be a Good Indigenous Ally?

 Embracing Identity and Community

-Community’s Role: Urban Natives often form collectives to nurture their cultural ties and support each other.
-Being part of such collectives is about sharing, learning, and growing together.
+Community’s Role: Urban Natives often form collectives to nurture our cultural ties and support one other.
+Being part of such collectives is about sharing, learning, and growing together—but not creating a pan-Indigenous identity.

 "All Our Relations"